Back to what we treat

-Normally, self-harm is a term used to describe the act inflicting pain or injury on oneself and is associated with cutting, burning or banging one’s head against walls.
+Normally, self-harm is a term used to describe the act of inflicting pain or injury on oneself and is associated with cutting, burning or banging one’s head against walls.

 However, it sometimes has a broader meaning and can be used to describe alcohol or drug abuse as well as attempted suicide.